 General Roster Projection Notes

-- Since the first edition of my list, I removed the following four players from my 53-man roster projection:
+- Since the second addition of my list, I removed the following four players from my 53-man roster projection:

-- Since the second edition of my list, I added the following four players to my 53-man roster projection:
+- Since the second addition of my list, I added the following four players to my 53-man roster projection:

 I will explain each of the roster decisions in the positional bullet points below.